RTEMS/rtems-docs/c-user/configuring_a_system.rst

 Clustered Scheduler Configuration
 =================================

+A clustered scheduler configuration is optional.
+It is an advanced configuration area and only necessary in specific circumstances.

 Clustered scheduling helps to control the worst-case latencies in a multiprocessor system (SMP).
 The goal is to reduce the amount of shared state